rokroskar/formikoj/README.md

 Thus, you can install our dependencies without causing conflicts with your setup (even with different Python versions).

-Run the following command in the repository folder (where `environment.yml` is located) to create a separate environment and install all required dependencies in it:
+Open a terminal (Linux & Mac) or the Anaconda Prompt (Windows) and run the following command in the repository folder (where `environment.yml` is located) to create a separate environment and install all required dependencies in it: